 Drop in nature activities, songs and stories for children with their parents run by Forest School leader Nadine

 Sunnyside Community Gardens is in Archway, North Islington.
 Sunnyside is a very social place and our gardening work is done by volunteers, and we have a volunteer management committee.
 People are welcome to help out, if you would like to join in come along when we are open and introduce yourself and let us know your interests.

 Sunnyside also has a long history of providing therapeutic horticulture for people with disabilities, and those recovering from illness.
 This means we are a truly diverse community with a real mix of local residents involved.
 Though you do not need to be an expert in disabilities to volunteer at Sunnyside, you need to have a friendly and positive attitude towards people with disabilities.

 Sunnyside Community Gardens were formed after a campaign by local people in 1977, and registered as a charity in 1992.
 Local residents set up Sunnyside and developed the main site into a beautiful organic garden, designated as a site of importance for nature conservation, with a wildlife pond.
 Local volunteers still maintain the gardens in all their beauty.
 As well as the nature reserve we have a fenced off plant nursery across the road where we grow plants to use in Sunnyside and we also manage the formal Peace Garden in Elthorne Park.
 This means Sunnyside is a big and varied garden that is always needs lots of volunteer gardeners to keep it looking its best.

 We love our local community and welcome your feedback and suggestions.
-Use our Contact Us page to let us know how you can help.
+Pop in when we are open to let us know how you can help.